Karen Miller Russell

 Jim Kennedy New Media Professor

 About: Karen Miller Russell is Associate Professor, teaching public relations and media history at Grady College.
-She is editor of the Journal of Public Relations Research.
+She edited the Journal of Public Relations Research from 2010-2015.

 B.A., Mass Communication, University of West Georgia

 Karen Miller Russell studies media history with an emphasis on public relations.
 She is also interested in qualitative research, such as ethnography and case studies, on PR.

 Dr. Russell is the editor of the Journal of Public Relations Research, produced by the Public Relations Division of the Association for Education in Journalism and Mass Communication.
 All correspondence regarding the Journal should be directed to JPRR@grady.uga.edu.

 Dr. Russell is the author of The Voice of Business: Hill and Knowlton and Postwar Public Relations.
 She has written articles for Communication Yearbook, Journal of PR Research, Public Relations Review, Business History Review, American Journalism and Journalism Monographs and delivered numerous conference papers.